Happy Thanksgiving Day!

 Squanto also introduced the Pilgrims to the head honcho, Massasoit, chief of the Wampanoags.
 Thankful for a successful corn harvest, the Pilgrims originally planned to express their gratitude by praying and fasting.
 But after Massasoit buddied up to William Bradford, the Pilgrim’s Governor, these leaders planned a 3-day celebration — the fast became a feast.
 We don’t know if the participants actually referred to it as “Thanksgiving.”
 But the joint celebration heralded the start of a half-century of considerable harmony between the colonists and the Wampanoags.

-Unfortunately, this first alliance with the Native Americans — one of the few we can look back on with pride — eventually deteriorated and set the stage for two centuries of hostilities that occurred throughout the country.
+Unfortunately, this first alliance with the Native Americans — one of the few we can look back on with pride — eventually deteriorated.
+This set the stage for two centuries of hostilities that occurred throughout the country.
 Comedian Jon Stewart put it this way “I celebrated Thanksgiving in an old-fashioned way.
 I invited everyone in my neighborhood to my house, we had an enormous feast, and then I killed them and took their land.”

-Check out these Turkey Day jokes and puns.
+Check out these Turkey Day jokes.

 Everyone’s Thankful When Thanksgiving Comes Around – When was the First?